MegaMek/megamek.github.io/community.md

 #### Getting Involved with Development

 We are an open source project so anyone is welcome to help.
-Consider what you can offer and also join our [Slack channel.](https://join.slack.com/t/megamek-public/shared_invite/enQtMzU1MTE1MDA2MTM0LWQ1YTMwN2Y5NTY0MDc4ZmU0NDNkNzE3ZDY0YWE1ZjE3MzJmYjdjODc4NTI3YzhjOGE0YjI4NWRmMjFiY2ZlZGY)
-It's important for us to be able to easily communicate and Slack allows us to do that.
+Consider what you can offer and also join our [Discord.](https://discord.gg/u2vJ5U2QpD) It's important for us to be able to easily communicate and Discord allows us to do that.

 <hr />